naqib093/tyk-docs/tyk-docs/content/developer-support/documentation-projects/inclusive-naming.md

 ---

-### Phase 1 - current status
+## Phase 1: Review

-An initial review of the Tyk documentation has been conducted and where possible content has been updated to replace instances of *INI tier 1 word* occurrences.
+An initial review of the Tyk documentation has been conducted in April 2024 to check which tier 1 words wcan be replaced, which can't and why.

-The main findings and actions of the review are:
+The main findings of the review are:

-1. **Documentation pages containing INI tier 1 words**: The content in these pages has been easily rephrased and is now completed.
+1. **Explanatory content with INI tier 1 words**: The content on these pages can be easily rephrased and is now completed.
-2. **Configuration parameters containing INI tier 1 words**: These fields are in Tyk products as well as in third-party libraries and dependencies, e.g. Redis.
-For obvious reasons, we can't easily remove the use of these words.
-We have updated the content that explains these parameters and only left references to the actual parameter names.
-The list of fields is presented for you in [the subsequent section](#Tyk-components).
-There are occurrences in the Tyk products, in addition to third-party libraries and dependencies:
+2. **Configuration parameters containing INI tier 1 words**:
+   - There are *INI tier 1 words* that are embedded in the code as part of the name of parameters, fields and keywords.
+   - Being part of the code, we can't simply rephrase and use a different terminology.
+We can, however, minimise their usage and rephrase the explanatory content to use inclusive words.
+   - These words are sourced from Tyk products, in addition to third-party libraries and tooling, e.g. Redis.

+## Phase 2: Content update

+In June 2024, based on the review we then started to update content where possible:

+1.  **Explanatory content with INI tier 1 words**: Content on these pages has been rephrased and the work is now completed.
+2.  **Configuration parameters containing INI tier 1 words**: These words are still in our docs, however, we minimised their usage and rephrased their explanatory content to use inclusive words.

+## Phase 2: Status

-    - **Tyk products**: Aim to work on this and once they are removed from the product (in a backwards-compatible way) the documentation will get updated accordingly.
+   - **Tyk components**: These words are still in our docs, however, Tyk aims to gradually replace them (in a backwards-compatible way) and update the docs accordingly.
-    - **Third-party libraries and dependencies**: There's nothing much we can do at the moment except wait, but if or once they get updated, we will update our documentation.
+   - **Third-party and dependencies**: There's nothing much we can do at the moment except wait for them to replace these parameters, however, we are committed to updating our docs once this gets done.

-### Tyk components

-In this section, we will detail all the existing occurrences of *INI tier 1 words* in our docs, per Tyk component:
+The following sections highlight the existing *INI tier 1 words* in our docs, per Tyk component:

-#### Tyk Gateway
+### Tyk Gateway

-##### Config parameters
+#### Config parameters
 - [allow_master_keys]({{< ref "tyk-dashboard/configuration#enable_master_keys" >}})
 - [analytics_storage.master_name]({{< ref "tyk-oss-gateway/configuration#analytics_storagemaster_name" >}})
 - [cache_storage.master_name]({{< ref "tyk-oss-gateway/configuration#cache_storagemaster_name" >}})